1jour1vin

 What Makes a Minervois Unique

 First of all, the Minervois wine region is located in an area where the varied climate and diverse soil types are well suited to the primary grape varieties grown there, namely Carignan, Grenache Noir, Syrah, and Mourvèdre.
-These factors ensure the quality of the wines produced, which are generally categorized into three types: red, white, and rosé.
+These factors therefore ensure the quality potential of the wines produced, which are generally categorized into three different types: red, white, and rosé.

 The Minervois AOC is best known for its specialization in red wine production, which is why its production breakdown is so lopsided: 3% white wine, 13% rosé, and 84% red.